jnk0le/random/stm32_7segment/README.md

 Doing initialization of those is too unportable and unflexible nor efficient so it has to be done separately. (see sseg_test.cpp)

-use emitter follower config to prevent ghosting, alternatively a small mosfet or a baker clamp for common emitter should also work.
+Use emitter follower config to prevent ghosting, alternatively a small mosfet or a baker clamp for common emitter should also work.
 Putting the delay in isr is too unreliable for portable code.

-common drivers can be omitted if total current doesn't exceed GPIO rating (ususally 20mA per pin)
+Common drivers can be omitted if total current doesn't exceed GPIO rating (ususally 20mA per pin).
+Polarity will be tha same as with emitter follower config.